Advertiser Disclosure

 Cryptocurrency and Taxes

 A significant distinction crypto has over other investments is the lack of a wash sale rule.
 The wash sale rule prevents investors from writing off losses if they repurchase the same position within 30 days.
-This prevents people from selling stocks with huge losses only to repurchase the same position a few minutes later and expect to get a write-off.
+This prevents people from selling stocks with huge losses and only repurchasing the same position a few minutes later and expecting to get a write-off.
 For example, you can sell Bitcoin at a loss, buy the same amount of Bitcoin a minute later, and still get to write off the capital loss.
 The wash sale rule prevents stockholders from participating in that behavior and getting the tax advantage.

 Cryptocurrency Fraud and Money Laundering

 While every currency is subject to fraud and money laundering, it’s easier to pull off those acts with crypto.
 The anonymous nature makes it more difficult to track down bad actors.
 Anonymous crypto transactions offer more protection to everyone, but it gets problematic when fraudsters abuse those protections.
 The government has found and arrested people who engaged in crypto fraud and money laundering.
-Crypto makes it more difficult to get discovered, but it’s not a blanket of immunity.
+Crypto makes it more difficult to discover, but it’s not a blanket of immunity.

 Loading...
 Loading...